Remembrance95/LittleToDoApp/README.md

 # LittleToDoApp
-Practicing code by make a to do app
+Practicing code by making a to do app